 - Mouse-ear chickweed is the perennial, which forms a dense, prostrate patch in lawns and gardens.

 - Common chickweed, the annual, is more delicate in appearance, with leaves that are broad at the base and about half an inch long.

-there.
+out there.
 It reproduces by its seeds, which float easily from yard to yard in a light breeze.
-To pull up dandelions, grasp them firmly by their base
+To pull up dandelions, grasp them firmly

-and wiggle gently, as this will help to dislodge their deep taproot from the soil.
-Alternatively, use a hand trowel to dig them out.
-Try
+by their base and wiggle gently, as this will help to dislodge their deep taproot from the soil.
+Alternatively, use a hand trowel to dig

 - Shepherd’s Purse

 To avoid using harsh chemicals to get rid of weeds, here are unique and innovative ways to remove them with common household items from